 Graduate level directed studies or special topics course in a composites related area approved by the COE Advanced Composites Committee

 Students pursuing a graduate certificate must submit a plan of study request to complete the certificate.
 Students may apply certificate coursework toward a degree program.

 A cumulative grade point average of 3.000 must be maintained for all courses comprising the certificate program with no grades below C.

-The College of Education, in conjunction with the College of Engineering, offers the graduate certificate in engineering education.
+The College of Applied Studies, in conjunction with the College of Engineering, offers the graduate certificate in engineering education.
 The graduate certificate in engineering education is designed to: